enbraun/slate/source/includes/_resourcetypes.md

       "maxlength": 50,
       "is_required": false,
       "is_system_defined": true
+    }, {
+      "id": 12,
+      "code": "start_date",
+      "display_name": "Start Date",
+      "field_type": "DATE",
+      "is_system_defined": true,
+      "maxdate": "2099-12-31",
+      "mindate": "1900-01-01",
+      "is_required": true
     },
     { ... }
   ]
 }
 ```

 Resource type object represents the type of resource.
 In an organization, there can be multiple types of resources.
 Administrator can add multiple resource types using eRS Cloud application.
-Resource type can be categorized as human or non-human.
+Resource types can be categorized as human or non-human.
 Human type of resource can be `Employee`, `Contractor`, etc. and non-human can be `Meeting Rooms`, `Projectors` etc. Different resource type object can be configured to have different set of custom attributes as well, which allows customizing resource objects to fit your requirements.

 <span class="optional"><b>ATTRIBUTES</b></span>